sammlapp/pam-dataset-trimming/README.md

 python trim.py configs/your-config.yaml --dry-run
 ```

-Configuration file shouuld be a .yaml file and follow the format:
+Configuration file should be a .yaml file and follow the format:
 ```
 data_folder: "/path/to/your/data/folder/"